 By establishing liability, you may recover damages from the parties that caused your injuries.
 Your recoverable damages may include current and future medical bills, lost income, and pain and suffering.
 Under Florida law, personal injury claims generally must be filed within four years from the date of the incident; otherwise, you will lose your right to file a claim.

 Aggressive Representation and Personalized Legal Service

 At Holliday Karatinos Law Firm, PLLC, our Spring Hill tree injury accident lawyers are prepared to fight for your right to compensation for your injuries.
 Our lawyers have helped numerous tree accident victims and their families recover damages for their injuries.
 We can review your case and discuss your legal options with you.
 As our client, you can depend on our commitment to client service and aggressive advocacy to get you results.
 We work with clients throughout Brooksville, Pasco County, and the surrounding areas.
-Please give us a call at (866) 597-0009 or you can reach us online to schedule a no-obligation consultation today.
+Please give us a call or reach us online to schedule a no-obligation consultation today.